wendyverdonk93/docs/content/api/tools/post_order_direct_flexible_3d_enabled.md

 ### Direct, Flexible 3D set on _false_

-Flexible 3D is a feature that allows you to enable/disable [3D secure](/faq/general/glossary/#3d-secure) at API level.
-The Flexible 3D mandates whether or not a transaction should be completed with the 3D secure verification or not.
+Flexible 3D is a feature that allows you to enable/disable [3D Secure](/faq/general/glossary/#3d-secure) at API level.
+The Flexible 3D mandates whether or not a transaction should be completed with the 3D Secure verification or not.

 Credit card transactions which are processed with the 3D Secure protocol require a form of authentication of the customer during the payment process.
 Setting Flexible 3D to _false_ will disable the verfication process.

 The parameter flexible_3d is a property of gateway_info in the POST request.

-**Activating Flexible 3D secure will override the rules of the Dynamic 3D settings, meaning that payments will not be enrolled with a 3D authentication.**
+**Activating Flexible 3D Secure will override the rules of the Dynamic 3D settings, meaning that payments will not be enrolled with a 3D authentication.**

 **__Please note__: MultiSafepay no longer supports [Flexible 3D](https://docs.multisafepay.com/tools/flexible_3d) with merchants based in Europe due to PSD2 regulations.**